owickstrom/wickstrom.tech/src/posts/2026-05-13-catching-typos-website-browser-testing.md

 dictionaries](https://github.com/wooorm/dictionaries/tree/main/dictionaries/en)
 and a personal word list in the repository.
 This is _fast_ and _strict_.

-The outer loop:
+The outer loop (triage):

-: Claude Code has a spell-checking skill, a loop that
+: I'm running Claude Code with a spell-checking skill, a triage loop that
     goes something like this:

-    1. Run Bombadil against the local development server for a fixed time window and capture the output.
-If no violations, we're done.
+    1. Run Bombadil against the local development server for 5 minutes and capture the output.
+If no words flagged, we're done.
     2. Collect each flagged word and the URL it appeared on.
     3. Triage each word into one of these buckets:
         * Real typo: fix the markdown source